se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 2. **Angular uses TypeScript.** Angular applications are built using TypeScript language, a superset of JavaScript.
 TypeScript provides static typing.
 This helps the compiler show warnings about any potential errors in the code, before the app runs.
 Another advantage is that TypeScript provides code completion using [Intellisense](https://docs.microsoft.com/en-us/visualstudio/ide/using-intellisense?view=vs-2017).
 IntelliSense provides active hints as code is added.

-    <box> TypeScript was created and is maintained by Microsoft, and has been <a href="https://developer.telerik.com/featured/the-rise-of-typescript/">growing in popularity</a> for the last few years making it reliable to use.</box>
+    <box> TypeScript was created and is maintained by Microsoft.
+It has been <a href="https://developer.telerik.com/featured/the-rise-of-typescript/">growing in popularity</a> over the last few years making it reliable to use.</box>

 3. **Google Long-Term Support.** Some software engineers consider the fact that Angular is supported by Google an advantage of the technology.
 While this may sound justified, it does not serve as much of an incentive.
 The good sign though is that Google announced Long-Term Support (LTS) for the technology back in 2017.